 Modern yeasts have become resistant to potassium sorbate, and even non-resistant but longer-lived yeast can continue to ferment until they die out.
 Because of this, this method is usually used in combination with chilling and filtration techniques to remove yeast without pasteurization.

 It is very easy to pasteurize beer at home.
 All you have to do is hold your beer at about 140°F for 15 minutes.
-Pasteurization will not remove any particulate from your beer, and killing yeast can produce off flavors, so be sure to filter your beer before pasteurization.
+Pasteurization will not remove any particulate from your beer, and dead yeast can produce off-flavors, so be sure to filter your beer before pasteurization.

 When it comes to carbonating your beer, many homebrewers carbonate their beer by bottle conditioning it with live yeast.
 If you prefer to keep your finished beer free from yeast, you can force carbonate your beer in bottles of kegs.